-Malbec Wine in Australia
+Malbec Red Wine Variety

 Malbec's home is the Cahors Region in South West France.
 In that region it makes rich dark wines referred to as "black wines".
 These reached legendary status in pre-Phylloxera times, but the Cahors region has taken a long time to recover from that disaster.
 Only in recent decades have the Cahors wines regained more than local recognition.

 See this article about the Black Wines of Cahors